Non-binary: Argentina

 According to provisional results from Argentina's 2022 national census, 8,293 people (about 0.018% of the total population) identified as non-binary.

 Brazil

 A 2021 representative survey estimated that about 1.19% of Brazilian adults identify as non-binary.
 This corresponds to roughly 1.9 million adults at the time of the survey.

 Canada

 Statistics Canada reported that in the 2021 Census, 41,355 Canadians aged 15 or older (about 0.14% of that age group) identified as non-binary.

+Mexico

+In 2024, the Williams Institute reported 340,620 Mexicans aged 15 or older identified as non-binary.
+This corresponds to roughly 0.26% of the population.

 Switzerland

 A nationwide survey conducted in late 2021 found that roughly 0.4% of Swiss adults described themselves as non-binary.

 United Kingdom

 According to the 2021 census (England and Wales), 30,000 people identified as non-binary, about 0.06% of the population.

 United States

 Recent U.S. surveys suggest roughly 1–2% of American adults identify as non-binary.
 For example, a 2024 Gallup poll found between 1% and 2% of U.S. adults reported a non-binary gender identity.

+A 2021 study conducted by the Williams Institute estimated the sexual orientation of non-binary adults in the United States.
+About 31% identify as queer, 17% bisexual, 17% pansexual, 14% on the asexual spectrum, 10% gay, 6% lesbian, 3% same-gender loving, and 2% another identity.